What is Planned Parenthood?

 Note: Life Decisions International accepts full responsibility for this content.
 Statistics are from Planned Parenthood documents (primarily its annual reports) or website.
 All quotations and data are guaranteed accurate and presented in context.
 As used herein, “Planned Parenthood” refers to the entire entity or any part thereof.
 The statistics included herein were the most up-to-date available.

-This text is available as a booklet.
+This material is available as a booklet.
 Visit the Order Materials page for details.

-Discover what Planned Parenthood leaders say--in their own words--about the issues they address?
+Discover what Planned Parenthood leaders say--in their own words.

 What Is LDI?